lmirosevic/GBFeatureManager/README.md

 Storage mechanics
 ------------

-Features are each stored to disk in simple serialized NSNumber object to NSDocumentsDirectory on iOS, or NSApplicationSupportDirectory OS X.
+Features are each stored to disk in simple serialized NSNumber objects to the NSDocumentsDirectory on iOS, or NSApplicationSupportDirectory OS X.

 When checking whether a feature is available, the disk is only accessed the first time, and the result is cached in memory, subsequent checks never hit the disk.